CruxConnect/crux-docs/_product_retailer/search_items.md

 : (object) The Product Identifiers object contains the upca, ean13, gtin14, isbn, asin, and mpn for the SKU.

 inventory_lists
-: (list) The Inventory Lists list contains all of the Inventory List objects where this SKU currently resides.
+: (list) The Inventory lists list contains all of the Inventory list objects where this SKU currently resides.

 created
 : (string) The Created parameter indicates the date the SKU was Created in our system.